“There is a sphere of authority that you have that no one can touch like you can” (Cindy Jacobs)

 Types of Intercessor Specialties

 Intercessors and especially leaders need to be well versed in all areas of intercession with experience in all.
-However, this list shows how some feel a specific “bent,” specialty, lean, and concern for certain areas of expertise, frequently finding themselves interceding for one of these specific areas.
+However, this list shows how some feel a specific “bent,” specialty, lean, and concern for certain areas of expertise, frequently finding themselves interceding predominantly for one two of these specific areas.
 By no means does an intercessor just intercede always in one area.
 A pitfall for all intercessors is to intercede for your particular “bent” in corporate intercession when the group is going a different direction, not following the leader’s or Holy Spirit’s direction, or not following the purpose for which that assembly has been organized.
-Please explore the following specialties in intercessions and see where you fit the best or where you tend to lean.
+Please explore the following specialties in intercession and see where you fit the best or where you tend to lean.

 Transformational Intercessors – These intercessors intercede prophetically, asking the Lord what is needed for a city, a church, a business or a region to bring kingdom change, or “transformation”.
 Most often, this involves repentance most of all, but also includes warfare, prophetic acts, and dance intercession.
 It involves finding what has defiled the land by inquiring of the Lord, often confirming through historical facts.
 Pitfalls: not correctly hearing from the Lord; not inquiring of the Lord properly and doing it without His direction; not having proper “alignment” or protection; going it alone; doing things out of His timing; binding principalities when He has not authorized it and/or He has not given the name of the spirit specifically (hence always binding Jezebel for instance).

 Birthing or Midwife Intercessors – These intercessors love to “birth” souls, new ministries, schools, and Godly businesses.
 This may involve travailing, which is a type of birthing intercession.
 Midwife intercessors sometimes help the travailing intercessor to birth what Holy Spirit is wanting to birth.
 Example: Elijah when he was praying for it to rain got down in the birthing position seven times before the rain cloud formed (1Kings 18).
 Pitfalls: doing it in the flesh; not following Holy Spirit.
-Be aware that there might be several birthing at the same time.
+Be aware that there might be several intercessors birthing the same thing at the same time.

-Intercessors for Israel – All intercessors should intercede for Israel, but some have a specific burden for Israel and the Jewish people.
-(Ezek 33).
-Pitfalls: not knowing enough of the Word, the history of Israel, or contemporary issues there.
+Intercessors for Israel – All intercessors should intercede for Israel, but some have a specific burden for Israel and the Jewish people (Ezek 33).
+Pitfalls: not knowing enough of the Word, the history of Israel or contemporary issues there.

 Administrative Intercessors – These intercessors find it easy to gather people together, establish prayer chains, assemble people to intercede in a crisis, etc. These intercessors are sometimes the scribes for an intercession group.
 Example: Ezra, Mordecai.
 Pitfalls – not taking time to intercede but concentrating on the administration of it all in excess.